 Carmen Chan is a San Francisco native who has lived in NOPA for the past 8+ years.
 She hopes to bring her professional experience in client management and operations as well as her passion for local businesses to build a stronger relationship between NOPNA and the local business-owners we all rely on.

 Jeff Dewey and his wife, Megan, have lived in the neighborhood since 2010.
-Their seven-year-old daughter is proud to be a NOPA native.
+Their eight-year-old daughter is proud to be a NOPA native.
 Jeff has been updating the NOPNA website and welcomes any feedback at email@example.com.

 Tim Hickey and his wife, Leah, have lived in the neighborhood since 2010 and can be seen with their son, Liam, biking and walking through the area.

 Noreen Vokić is interested in neighborhood safety and creating a community via social gatherings.
 She has lived in NOPA since 2013 with her husband Dom (NOPA resident since 2007) and their two San Francisco natives.
 Noreen is a Nurse Practitioner at Stanford Hospital.

 NOPNA is a non-profit organization of neighbors, who care about the community, our city, and our world.
 Our mission is to establish neighborhood unity, maintain multi-ethnic, multi-cultural diversity, foster a sense of neighborhood pride, promote a safe and clean community, and improve the quality of life for all residents of the neighborhood.